ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the parameter specifies the CBOR simple value `false` (0xf4), then it instructs the AS to include in the access token response the "rs_cnf" or "rs_cnf2" parameter, specifying the authentication credential(s) of the RS(s) by reference.

-  In the access token response, each pertaining authentication credential MUST be specified by reference, or alternatively by value only in case that was not possible for the AS to attain.
+  In the access token response, each pertaining authentication credential MUST be specified by reference, or alternatively by value only if that was not possible for the AS to attain.

 * If the parameter specifies the CBOR simple value `null` (0xf6), then it instructs the AS to omit the "rs_cnf" and "rs_cnf2" parameters from the access token response.